 Employees and contractors of the Charter School will be required to submit to a criminal background check and to furnish a criminal record summary as required by Education Code Sections 44237, 44830.1, and 45125.1.
-KLA's Human Resource team, which includes the Director of Human Resources, Credentialing Analyst, Senior Human Resources General, and Human Resources Generalist, will serve as the custodian of records.
 KIPP LA will comply with all applicable state and federal laws regarding background checks and clearance of all personnel.
 Also, KIPP LA will comply with the state and federal laws concerning the maintenance and disclosure of employee records.
 Applicants for employment must submit two sets of fingerprints to the California Department of Justice for the purpose of obtaining a criminal record summary.
 The Co-School Leaders of the Charter School shall monitor compliance with this policy and report to the Charter School Board of Directors on a regular basis.
 The Board President shall monitor the fingerprinting and background clearance of the Co-School Leaders.
 Volunteers who will volunteer outside of the direct supervision of a credentialed employee shall be fingerprinted and receive background clearance prior to volunteering without the direct supervision of a credentialed employee.